phetsims/qa/issue-templates/rc-test-template.md

 - Launch the simulation in Studio with ?stringTest=xss and make sure the sim doesn't navigate to youtube
 - For newer PhET-iO wrapper indices, save the "basic example of a functional wrapper" as a .html file and open it.
 Make sure the simulation loads without crashing or throwing errors.
 - For an update or maintenance release please check the backwards compatibility of the playback wrapper. [link to previous wrapper](link)
-- load the login wrapper just to make sure it works.
+- Load the login wrapper just to make sure it works.
 Do so by adding this link from the sim deployed root:
   ```
   /wrappers/login/?wrapper=record&validationRule=validateDigits&&numberOfDigits=5&promptText=ENTER_A_5_DIGIT_NUMBER
   ```